Dre Campbell Farm

 Downy mildew is a disease caused by oomycetes, also known as water molds [1].

-The first sign is often light green to yellow spots on the upper surface of leaves.
+The first sign is often light green to yellow spots on the upper surface of the leaves.
 You may also notice a white, fluffy growth on the undersides of the leaves.

 Downy mildew thrives in cool, humid, and wet conditions.
 If not handled correctly, it can seriously damage and even kill plants.